Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic

 \subsection{Asymmetric Networks}

-\textbf{Asymmetric networks} consist of $n$ \textbf{source nodes} $X_1$, $X_2$,$\ldots$, $X_n$, and $m(n)=n^d$ \textbf{destination nodes} $Y_1$, $Y_2$, $\ldots$, $Y_m$, placed randomly, uniformly and independently, in the unit square $\{(x,y): |x|,|y| \leq \h\}$.
+\textbf{Asymmetric networks} consist of $n$ \textbf{source nodes} $X_1$, $X_2$, $\ldots$, $X_n$, and $m(n)=n^d$ \textbf{destination nodes} $Y_1$, $Y_2$, $\ldots$, $Y_m$, placed randomly, and in particular uniformly and independently, in the unit square $\{(x,y): |x|,|y| \leq \h\}$.
 We call $d \in (0,1)$ the \textbf{destination exponent}.
 Each source node is creating data traffic with a fixed data rate $\lambda(n) ~\mathrm{bps}$, common for all sources, that must be delivered to one of the destination nodes.
-Each source selects its destination randomly, uniformly, and independently of the others.
-Both types of nodes are allowed to transmit and receive, as well as relay packets.
+Each source selects its destination randomly, again uniformly and independently of the others.
+Both types of nodes are allowed to transmit, receive, and relay packets.

-The fundamental difference of this network from previously considered networks, such as the one in~\cite{gupta1}, is not that there are two types of nodes (sources and destinations), but the fact that their numbers $n$ and $m(n)$ are different, and so the traffic is asymmetric: on the average more packets must arrive at each destination, than there are leaving each source.
-In fact, we could have just as well assumed that there are $n$ destination nodes and only $m(n)=n^d$ source nodes, and arrived at very similar results.
-Applications where traffic asymmetries are expected are, for example, vehicular ad hoc networks in which many users will be downloading infotainment from a few central locations, and wireless sensor networks where the sensor nodes will be exchanging data with a small number of sinks.
+The fundamental difference of this network from previously considered networks, such as the one in~\cite{gupta1}, is not that there are two types of nodes (sources and destinations), but the fact that their numbers $n$ and $m(n)$ are different, and so the traffic pattern is asymmetric: on the average more packets must arrive at each destination, than there are leaving each source.
+In fact, as will become intuitively clear, we could have assumed, just as well, that there are $n$ destination nodes and only $m(n)=n^d$ source nodes, and arrived at essentially the same results.
+Applications where traffic pattern asymmetries are expected are, for example, vehicular ad hoc networks in which many users will be downloading infotainment from a few central locations, and wireless sensor networks where the sensor nodes will be exchanging data with a small number of sinks.

 We define the \textbf{capacity $C(n)$ of the network} as the supremum of all rates $\lambda(n)$ that are uniformly achievable by all sources, multiplied by their number $n$.
 Since the locations of the nodes, the destination of each data stream, and the fading coefficients are random, the capacity is a random variable.